 who needs ear tubes and why?

-Ear tubes are often recommended when a person experiences repeated middle ear infection (acute otitis media) or has hearing loss caused by the persistent presence of middle ear fluid (otitis media with effusion).
-These conditions most commonly occur in children, but can also be present in teens and adults and can lead to speech and balance problems, hearing loss, or changes in the structure of the ear drum.
+Ear tubes are for patients with chronic ear infections (otitis media with effusion).
+These conditions most commonly occur in babies and children, but can also be present in teens and adults and can lead to speech and balance problems, hearing loss, or changes in the structure of the ear drum.
 Other less common conditions that may warrant the placement of ear tubes are malformation of the ear drum or eustachian tube, Down Syndrome, cleft palate, and barotrauma (injury to the middle ear caused by a reduction of air pressure, usually seen with altitude changes as in flying and scuba diving).

 Each year, more than half a million ear tube surgeries are performed on children, making it the most common childhood surgery performed with anesthesia.
 The average age for ear tube insertion is one to three years old.
 Inserting ear tubes may: